-The Statement of Financial Position as at 31 March 2019 shows net liabilities of £24,265,247k, reflecting liabilities due in future years.
-It is considered appropriate to adopt a going concern basis for the preparation of the financial statements as the department is supply financed and draws its funding from the Consolidated Fund.
-Therefore there is no liquidity risk in respect of the liabilities due in future years.
+The Statement of Financial Position as at 31 March 2020 shows net liabilities of £30,289,209k, reflecting liabilities due in future years.
+It is considered appropriate to adopt a going concern basis for the preparation of the financial statements as it is anticipated that HSC Pension Scheme funding will continue for the foreseeable future through the ability for future funding to be met through Consolidated Fund Supply through the Estimates process, if necessary.